Sustainability

 We aspire to increase the lifetime financial security of our Clients, employees and communities.
 We’re advancing financial security through innovative products and services, proactive education and improved access to and use of insurance and wealth products.

-• Helped drive good financial decisions and habits with 1.4 million positive financial actions taken by Clients in Canada towards financial security.
-For example, thanks to Ella, our digital coach, Clients placed $690 million in savings products and obtained $951 million of insurance coverage.
+• Helped drive good financial decisions and habits with 1.1 million actions taken by Clients in Canada to boost their financial security.
+For example, through nudges from our digital coach, Ella, Clients obtained $1.4 billion in insurance coverage and made $697 million in wealth deposits in Canada.
+This represents an increase of 47% and 1% respectively over 2021.

 Learn more about how Sun Life is increasing financial security